Transferring a colony

 - Open nuc hive and gently smoke your bees from the top.
+A waft over the top bars is all that's needed.
 Don’t be in a rush; after a little smoke leave them for a minute or two for the smoke to permeate through the hive and for the bees to start filling themselves with honey.
 Your gentle actions will result in better behaved bees than if you crash about.

 - With your hive tool, break the propolis that holds the first frame in place.
 If the nuc is newly populated, then there may not be any propolis.
 There will be a little extra space to allow you to slide the first (outside) frame from the second.
-Lift out first frame of bees and place in hive.
-If the nuc is full be careful not to roll or damage the bees with this first frame removal - this is the hardest bit.
+Lift out the first frame of bees and place in hive.
+If the nuc is full, be as careful as possible not to roll or damage the bees with this first frame removal - this is the hardest bit.

 - Now there is space after the removal of one frame, you can slide each one across before lifting it out.
 Continue to transfer frames of bees, making sure that they are the same way round as in the nuc hive.
+As you put each frame in, ensure that it is pushed up against the previous frame.
+The self-spacing parts of the frames ensure that they go together with the right distance apart.
 If you see the (marked) queen on the comb, all the better.
-She will usually be on a brood frame close to the centre.
+She will often be on a brood frame close to the centre.
 You should see frames with brood of all ages – eggs, larvae and sealed brood - some sealed and open honey and some pollen.

 - Add the remaining frames of foundation and the dummy board (or frame of foundation).